This pretty, sweet and gentle old-school Chinese-American favorite comes together in 20 minutes.

 Cuisine: American, Chinese

 Keyword: sweet and sour chicken with pineapple, sweet n sour chicken

 1poundboneless skinless chicken breastscut into 1-inch pieces

-18-ounce can pineapple chunks, drained and juice reserved (or use 1 cup fresh pineapple cubes)
+18-ounce can pineapple chunks in juice, drained and juice reserved (or use 1 cup fresh pineapple cubes)

 ¼cuplow-sodium chicken broth

 2teaspoonsgrated fresh ginger

 In a large bowl combine the egg whites, cornstarch, and ½ teaspoon of salt.
 Add the chicken and toss to coat well.

 Whisk together the reserved pineapple juice, vinegar, chicken broth, ketchup and brown sugar.